HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 • Local SEO improvements including citation building and review management

-Each of these alternatives has measurable outcomes.
+Each of these alternatives has a measurable outcome.
 Google Ads shows you exactly how many clicks converted.
 Facebook tells you your cost per lead.
 Blog posts can be tracked through Google Analytics.
 But that directory?
-Often, you’re flying blind.
+Often you’re flying blind.

-Honestly, the biggest mistake I see is businesses treating directory subscriptions as “set it and forget it” investments.
-They pay the annual fee, upload their info, and then… nothing.
+The biggest mistake I see is businesses treating directory subscriptions as “set it and forget it” investments.
+They pay the annual fee, upload their info, and then nothing.
 No tracking links, no unique phone numbers, no way to attribute leads back to the source.
-It’s like throwing money into a wishing well and hoping for the best.
+It’s like throwing money into a wishing well and hoping.

 Quick Tip: Before renewing any directory subscription, ask yourself: “If I had this money back today, would I spend it on this directory again, or would I try something else?”
 If you hesitate, that’s your answer.

-Now, back to our topic.
-The opportunity cost calculation gets really interesting when you factor in your time.
-Setting up and maintaining directory profiles isn’t free—it requires hours of work.
-If your time is worth £50/hour and you spend 4 hours on a directory profile, that’s another £200 in hidden costs.
-Suddenly, your £200 directory subscription actually costs £400 when you include your labour.
+The opportunity cost calculation gets interesting when you factor in your time.
+Setting up and maintaining directory profiles isn’t free; it takes hours of work.
+If your time is worth GBP 50/hour and you spend 4 hours on a directory profile, that’s another GBP 200 in hidden costs.
+So your GBP 200 directory subscription actually costs GBP 400 once you include your labour.

-Right, let’s get into the nitty-gritty of measuring whether your directory investment is actually working.
-ROI (Return on Investment) is simple in theory: (Revenue – Cost) / Cost × 100.
-But in practice?
-It’s messier than a toddler’s dinner time.
+Now for the detail of working out whether your measuring whether your directory investment is actually working.
+ROI (Return on Investment) is simple in theory: (Revenue – Cost) / Cost A, 100.
+In practice it’s messier than a toddler’s dinner time.

 The challenge with directories is attribution.
-Unlike pay-per-click advertising where every click is tracked, directory leads often come through indirect pathways.
+Unlike pay-per-click advertising where every click is tracked, directory leads often come through indirect paths.
 Someone might find you on a directory, visit your website, then call you three days later after seeing your Facebook ad.
 Which channel gets credit?
-This is what marketers call the “attribution problem,” and it’s a proper headache.
+Marketers call this the “attribution problem,” and it’s a proper headache.

-Here’s what you should be tracking at minimum:
+Here’s what you should track at a minimum:

 MetricHow to Track ItIndustry Standard